StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 Configuration and topology data (StackGraph) backups are full backups, stored in a single file with the extension `.graph`.
 Each file contains a full backup and can be moved, copied or deleted as required.

-### Enable backups
+### Disable scheduled backups

-The configuration snippets provided in the section [enable backups](#enable-backups) will enable daily StackGraph backups.
+When `backup.enabled` is set to `true`, scheduled StackGraph backups are enabled by default.
+To disable scheduled StackGraph backups only, set the Helm value `backup.stackGraph.scheduled.enabled` to `false`.

-### Disable backups
+### Disable restores

-To disable StackGraph backups, set the Helm value `backup.stackGraph.enabled` to `false`.
+When `backup.enabled` is set to `true`, StackGraph restores are enabled by default.
+To disable StackGraph restore functionality only, set the Helm value `backup.stackGraph.restore.enabled` to `false`.

 ### Backup schedule

 By default, the StackGraph backups are created daily at 03:00 AM server time.

-The backup schedule can be configured using the Helm value `backup.stackGraph.schedule`, specified in [Kubernetes cron schedule syntax \(kubernetes.io\)](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).
+The backup schedule can be configured using the Helm value `backup.stackGraph.scheduled.schedule`, specified in [Kubernetes cron schedule syntax \(kubernetes.io\)](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).

 ### Backup retention

 By default, the StackGraph backups are kept for 30 days.
 As StackGraph backups are full backups, this can require a lot of storage.

-The backup retention delta can be configured using the Helm value `backup.stackGraph.backupRetentionTimeDelta`, specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).
+The backup retention delta can be configured using the Helm value `backup.stackGraph.scheduled.backupRetentionTimeDelta`, specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).

 ## Telemetry data (Elasticsearch)

 The telemetry data (Elasticsearch) snapshots are incremental and stored in files with the extension `.dat`.
 The files in the Elasticsearch backup storage location should be treated as a single whole and can only be moved, copied or deleted as a whole.

-### Enable backups

 The configuration snippets provided in the section [enable backups](#enable-backups) will enable daily Elasticsearch snapshots.

+### Disable scheduled snapshots

+When `backup.enabled` is set to `true`, scheduled Elasticsearch snapshots are enabled by default.
+To disable scheduled Elasticsearch snapshots only, set the Helm value `backup.elasticsearch.scheduled.enabled` to `false`.

-### Disable backups
+### Disable restores

-To disable Elasticsearch snapshots, set the Helm value `backup.elasticSearch.enabled` to `false`.
+When `backup.enabled` is set to `true`, Elasticsearch restores are enabled by default.
+To disable Elasticsearch restore functionality only, set the Helm value `backup.elasticsearch.restore.enabled` to `false`.

 ### Snapshot schedule

 By default, Elasticsearch snapshots are created daily at 03:00 AM server time.

-The backup schedule can be configured using the Helm value `backup.elasticSearch.schedule`, specified in [Elasticsearch cron schedule syntax \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/cron-expressions.html).
+The backup schedule can be configured using the Helm value `backup.elasticsearch.scheduled.schedule`, specified in [Elasticsearch cron schedule syntax \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/cron-expressions.html).

 ### Snapshot retention